 - Can I borrow DVDs and CDs?

-- All CDs and DVDs are available as 1 day loans and are stored in lockable boxes on Learning Centre Level 2.
+All CDs and DVDs are available as 1 day loans and are stored in lockable cases on Level 2 of the Library.

-You can also borrow DVDs and CDs by using the self-service kiosks on Level 1.
-The external boxes should be unlocked manually after leaving the exit gates, using the 'swipe through' un-locker located on the opposite wall.
+The cases should be unlocked manually after leaving the exit gates, using the 'swipe through' un-locker located on the opposite wall.

 You can return CDs and DVDs unlocked through the self-return system as usual.
-Please ensure you check that the CD/DVD disc is in the box when you return it.
+Please check that the disc is in the case when you return it.

 NB: It is illegal to copy any media format using the library AV equipment.
 Anyone found copying media will be liable to Library disciplinary procedures.